Censorship by Apple: China (PRC)

 In July 2020, Apple removed 3,300 unlicensed games from the Chinese App Store.

 Five months later, Apple removed a further 48,000 unlicensed games from the Chinese App Store.
 Removed apps included Asphalt 8: Airborne, Grand Theft Auto, and Fruit Ninja.

 In 2021, Apple removed a Quran app and a Bible app from the China App Store.
 Apple also removed a popular daily prayer app for Muslims from China.
 The Jehovah's Witnesses' app was removed in May 2020.

 In October 2022, following the 2022 Beijing Sitong Bridge protest, Apple released an update which limited the AirDrop functionality on iPhones and iPads purchased in China, changing the option of "Receive from Everyone" to "Everyone for 10 minutes".

 The following month, Apple removed the TaiwanPlus app from the China App Store.

+In December 2022, Hong Kong former Apple Inc. senior software engineer Chu Ka-cheong discovered that Apple Safari blocked GitLab in China and Hong Kong from 2022 to 2023 due to Tencent's blacklist, which labeled GitLab, a California-based American software company and the first partly Ukrainian unicorn, as containing dangerous "misinformation."
+Apple Inc. has been sending the IP addresses of Safari users in China to Tencent Safe Browsing since 2019.
+In 2022, Apple Inc. expanded Tencent Safe Browsing to Hong Kong, where Google Safe Browsing is not blocked by the Government of Hong Kong.

 In August 2023, Apple removed AI apps from Chinese App Store.

 In April 2024, Apple removed Threads, WhatsApp, Telegram, and Signal from the Chinese App Store.